pwborthwick/projects/ccsd-lambda.md

 - - -
 ## CCD, LCCD and LCCSD
 The linear coupled-cluster doubles are a subset of the CCD equations.
-Hence there are no T<sub>1</sub> amplitudes and the T<sub>2</sub> amplitude are
+Hence there are no T<sub>1</sub> amplitudes and the T<sub>2</sub> amplitudes are
 + g<sub>abij</sub> **\[D1]**
 + P(ab)*f*<sub>bc</sub>t<sup>ae</sup><sub>ij</sub> **\[D2a]**
 + -P(ij)*f*<sub>mj</sub>t<sup>ab</sup><sub>im</sub> **\[D2b]**